Adamoso/testJoss/paper.md

 # Features overview

-The deployed explainer is active as an application compliant to the representational state transfer architecture @REST:2000 operating on the droplet's server.
+The deployed explainer is active as an application compliant to the representational state transfer architecture operating on the droplet's server [@REST:2000].
 It hosts five post and get hooks in total enabling the user to explore the model and its predictions.
 The features provided include not only a basic prediction of inputted data but also local model explanations:

 ![Break Down (1) and Ceteris Paribus (2) plots for example model on Titanic data \label{fig:plots}](plots2.png)

 \newpage

 * Break Down [@Breakdown:2018] plots present the contribution of each variable to the prediction.
-There are two hooks associated with this feature, one creates the plot and returns it as an image, the other one is a description consisting of crucial information that can be gathered from the Break Down plot \autoref{fig:example} and is returned as a string.
+There are two hooks associated with this feature, one creates the plot and returns it as an image, the other one is a description consisting of crucial information that can be gathered from the Break Down plot \autoref{fig:plots} and is returned as a string.

 * Ceteris Paribus [@Biecek:2018] plots from the Ingredients R package present model responses around a single point in the feature space.
 It enables the user to view possible changes in model predictions allowing for changes in a single variable while keeping all other features constant.
 The results are also available as both a plot and a text description summing up crucial conclusions.